Gradual Rollout

 -d '{ "rollout_percentage": 25 }'

-Typical progression: 5% → 25% → 50% → 100%
+Typical progression: 5% → 25% → 50% → 100%.

 Rolling back

-curl -X PUT .../flags/$FLAG_ID -d '{ "rollout_percentage": 0 }'
+curl -X PUT .../flags/$FLAG_ID \

 Stable bucketing

 The same user always lands in the same bucket across requests.
 Increasing the rollout from 5% to 25% adds new users to the cohort without reassigning existing ones.
 A user already in the 5% bucket stays in at 25%.
-They won't see the feature flicker in and out between page loads.
+They will not see the feature flicker in and out between page loads.

 Cleaning up